heyoeyo/muggled_sam/README.md

 # MuggledSAM

 This repo contains a simplified implementation of the awesome 'Segment Anything' models from [facebookresearch](https://ai.meta.com/research/#projects) ([SAM1](https://github.com/facebookresearch/segment-anything), [SAM2](https://github.com/facebookresearch/sam2) & [SAM3](https://github.com/facebookresearch/sam3)), with the intention of [removing the magic](https://en.wikipedia.org/wiki/Muggle) from the original code base to make it easier to understand.
-Most of the changes come from separating/simplifying the different components of the model structure.

 <p align="center">
   <img src=".readme_assets/demo_anim.gif">
 </p>

-While the focus of this implementation is on interactivity and readability of the model code, it includes support for arbitrary input resolutions, which can improve performance in some cases.
-For example, at reduced resolutions, SAMv2 gets a [~4x speed up](https://github.com/heyoeyo/muggled_sam/tree/main/simple_examples#video-segmentation) on video segmentation.
+As a result of simplifying the code, this repo supports video tracking on _arbitrarily long_ videos (using the v2 or v3 models).
+It also supports adjustments to the input image resolution, which can [speed up](https://github.com/heyoeyo/muggled_sam/tree/main/simple_examples#video-segmentation) model inference in some cases.

 There is a written walkthrough explaining the structure of the [SAMv1 model](https://github.com/heyoeyo/muggled_sam/tree/main/muggled_sam/v1_sam), with documentation for v2/v3 on the way!